All Episodes

 We'll talk a little bit more about the fires.

-I got some audio sound bites uh to come as well from people, but we have to first, before we go to our first break, we have to chronicle What a dismal week it has been for Dingy Harry.
+But we have to first, before we go to our first break, we have to chronicle what a dismal week it has been for Dingy Harry.

-It is and this has nothing to do with the smear letter, by the way.
+This has nothing to do with the smear letter, by the way.

-This week, uh that that was last week.
+This week, that was last week.

-Uh first he gets caught politicizing the California wildfires as being global warming related.
+First, he gets caught politicizing the California wildfires as being global warming related.

-Then when he was questioned by it about it by a reporter, he denied having said it.
+Then, when he was questioned by it about it by a reporter, he denied having said it.

-Uh and then yesterday, Dingy Harry to Democrats got thumped twice before lunch.
+And then, yesterday, Dingy Harry to Democrats got thumped twice before lunch.

-We had the audio sound bites of the uh of the despicable things that they said about Judge Southwick uh on the floor of the Senate yesterday, and they thought they were going to be able to stop this guy.
+We had the audio soundbites of the despicable things that they said about Judge Southwick on the floor of the Senate yesterday.

 They thought they were going to be able to stop him, and they were not able to.

-He was so convinced that he had 60 votes that he scheduled a whole day and a half uh yesterday afternoon and all day today to debate the DREAM Act and then get it ready for a vote.
+He was so convinced that he had 60 votes that he scheduled a whole day and a half yesterday afternoon and all day today to debate the DREAM Act and then get it ready for a vote.

 And it went down.